-Circumstance Adjustment Factor Violation was completely beyond the control of the violator 0.
-91 to 0.5 Violation occurred despite good faith efforts to comply 0.5 to 1.0 Violation indicated neither good faith efforts nor intentional failure to comply No Adjustment Violation was a result of intentional failure to comply 1.5 to 2.0
+Circumstance Adjustment Factor Violation was completely beyond the control of the violator 0.1 to 0.5 Violation occurred despite good faith efforts to comply 0.5 to 1.0 Violation indicated neither good faith efforts nor intentional failure to comply No Adjustment Violation was a result of intentional failure to comply 1.5 to 2.0

-Authority: Section 6078, Water Code.
+Authority cited: Section 6078, Water Code.
 Reference: Section 6432, Water Code.

-§ 337.58 Multiple Violations.
+§ 337.58.
+Multiple Violations.

 - (a) At the discretion of the department, a single daily base penalty may be assessed for multiple violations.
-Multiple violations subject to this section are multiple instances of the same violation, where each instance is a violation in itself. - (b) The assessment of a single daily base penalty mayshall be appropriate available for multiple violations in the following cases: - (1) The violation occurs on separate occasions unless the dam owner has been notified of the violation and has had sufficient time to correct the violation. - (2) When violations are not independent-or are not substantially distinguishable.
-For such violations, the department shall consider the violation that the department deems most significant or egregious be the greatest risk to life and property. - (3) A single act or failure to act that violates the same requirement in different applicable approvals, certifications or authorizations.
+Multiple violations subject to this section are multiple instances of the same violation, where each instance is a violation in itself. - (b) The assessment of a single daily base penalty shall be available for multiple violations in the following cases: - (1) The violation occurs on separate occasions unless the dam owner has been notified of the violation and has had sufficient time to correct the violation. - (2) When violations are not independent.
+For such violations, the department shall consider the violation that the department deems to be the greatest risk to life and property. - (3) A single act or failure to act that violates the same requirement in different applicable approvals, certifications or authorizations.

-Authority: Section 6078, Water Code.
+Authority cited: Section 6078, Water Code.
 Reference: Section 6432, Water Code.